Historical Apoplexy · State Legislative Adaptations · Indiana

 FILING: A bill may be introduced by any member of the House of Representatives or the Senate.
 Bills are filed with the Principal Clerk of the respective chamber.
 This bill would be designated "HB ____" if introduced in the House of Representatives or "SB ____" if introduced in the Senate.

-COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to: - House Agriculture and Rural Development Committee or
+COMMITTEE ASSIGNMENT: Upon introduction, this bill would likely be assigned to the House Agriculture and Rural Development Committee or the Senate Agriculture Committee, with secondary referral to the House Ways and Means Committee or the Senate Appropriations Committee for fiscal review.

 FISCAL IMPACT: The Legislative Services Agency (LSA) prepares fiscal impact statements for all bills with budgetary implications pursuant to Ind.
 Code 2-5-1.1.